 Microloops are brief packet loops that occur in the network following a topology change (link down, link up, or metric change events).
 Microloops are caused by the non-simultaneous convergence of different nodes in the network.
 If nodes converge and send traffic to a neighbor node that has not converged yet, traffic may be looped between these two nodes, resulting in packet loss, jitter, and out-of-order packets.

 The Segment Routing Microloop Avoidance feature detects if microloops are possible following a topology change.
-If a node computes that a microloop could occur on the new topology, the node creates a loop-free SR-TE policy path to the destination using a list of segments.
-After the RIB update delay timer expires, the SR-TE policy is replaced with regular forwarding paths.
+If a node computes that a microloop could occur on the new topology, the node creates a loop-free path to the destination using a list of segments.
+After the RIB update delay timer expires, the path is replaced with regular forwarding paths.